Tigers in India: History

-Chennai was earlier known as Puliyur, meaning Tiger Town.
-Mumbai (erstwhile Bombay) has recorded tigers in the vicinity till 1929.
-Major cities along the river Yamuna like Delhi and Agra once had free roaming tigers in the neighboring jungles.
+Chennai was once known as Puliyur (Tiger Town).
+Mumbai recorded tigers until 1929.
+Major cities along the river Yamuna such as Delhi and Agra once had tigers roaming in neighboring jungles.

-Post-Indian Independence, the newly formed East Pakistan (present-day Bangladesh) had rich bounty of tigers in the Sundarban Districts of East Bengal.
-The administration advertised its plentiful natural heritage as "a sportsman's paradise".
-It invited people to "take part in this exciting sport" by paying a "license fee".
+After Indian Independence, East Pakistan (present-day Bangladesh) had a population of tigers in the Sundarban Districts of East Bengal.
+The administration advertised its natural heritage as "a sportsman's paradise".
+It invited people to "take part in this exciting sport".